John Reed King: Career

 King was one of the announcers for The American School of the Air on CBS, and he had one of the top-rated radio shows of the 1930s in New York City with Missus Goes A-Shopping.
 He was also an announcer for the radio version of Death Valley Days and for The Jack Berch Show.

 On August 1, 1944, he hosted the live television version of Missus Goes A-Shopping, and on January 29, 1946, he hosted the television version of It's a Gift, making these among the first television quiz shows ever aired, after CBS Television Quiz (1941-1942).

 In the late 1940s and early 1950s, King was host of The John Reed King Show, an audience-participation quiz show.
 It began on WOR-TV and moved to WCBS-TV on February 2, 1950.

 He worked at KDKA radio and television in Pittsburgh, Pennsylvania during the 1960s.
 He was a morning news anchor for the radio station, and hosted a daily talk show on television.
 In 1970, he was a news anchor at KGO-TV, the ABC owned-and-operated television station in San Francisco, California.

 Personal life

-He was married to Jean Abbot King and had three children, Joanne King, Julianne King, and John Reed King Jr.
+He married Jean Elizabeth Abbot (or Abbott).
+They had two daughters and a son.